-For any questions about the COVID-19 Testing Pilot Program, contact Karen Odegaard.
+For any questions about the COVID-19 Testing Pilot Program, contact:

 Submit applications and invoices to the Testing Pilot Program.

-Beginning August 13, 2020, the Wisconsin Department of Health Services will be accepting applications for COVID-19 testing reimbursement through the new COVID-19 Testing Pilot Program.
-The program will be directing $45 million in CARES Act funding to local and tribal health departments or health care providers licensed by the State of Wisconsin to increase access to COVID-19 testing consistent with the local health department testing strategy.
+Beginning August 13, 2020, the Wisconsin Department of Health Services began accepting applications for COVID-19 testing reimbursement through the COVID-19 Testing Pilot Program.
+The program directed $45 million in CARES Act funding to local and tribal health departments as well as health care providers licensed by the State of Wisconsin to increase access to COVID-19 testing consistent with the local health department testing strategy.
 The goal of the COVID-19 Testing Pilot Program is to support the work of local testing efforts.

-The COVID-19 Testing Pilot Program will provide payments to Wisconsin organizations that conduct eligible COVID-19 testing (for example, specimen collection and result communication) in community-based settings, outbreak-based settings, and in high-risk congregate settings.
+The COVID-19 Testing Pilot Program provides payments to Wisconsin organizations that conduct eligible COVID-19 testing (for example, specimen collection and result communication) in community-based settings, outbreak-based settings, and in high-risk congregate settings.

-Eligible parties may receive $35 per person tested, including results communication, for testing conducted between August 13 and November 15, 2020, or until funds are exhausted.
+Eligible parties received $35 per person tested, including results communication, for testing conducted between August 13 and December 30, 2020.

 All public health departments and health care providers licensed by the State of Wisconsin are eligible for the COVID-19 Testing Pilot Program.
-The application deadline for testing reimbursement is November 6, 2020.
+The application deadline for testing reimbursement was December 16, 2020.

 All entities that apply for the COVID-19 Testing Pilot Program are required to complete: